Farro Kale Salad – Hearty, Nutty & Perfectly Balanced

 Farro Kale Salad on a blue plate

-Who doesn’t love a good farro salad?
-Add some kale, onions and butter beans and dressed with a sweet and tangy pomegranate molasses dressing makes for an excellent recipe high in fibre, protein, vitamins, and antioxidants.
+So to lighten the recipe, add some kale, onions and butter beans and dress with a sweet and tangy pomegranate molasses dressing

 We love a good kale farro recipe for its texture and flavour.
 Chewy, tender, and creamy all at the same time while the additional sweetness and tartness for the dressing and sour cherries provide for a well-balanced farro salad recipe.